-UPDATE: The IURC approved this case's settlement agreement in a July 29, 2019 order.
+The IURC approved current sewer rates for Citizens Energy Group in a July 29, 2019 order.

-The OUCC and additional parties have reached an agreement on most issues in Citizens Energy Group's pending sewer rate case (IURC Cause No. 45151).
+The OUCC and additional parties reached an agreement on most issues in IURC Cause No. 45151.
 OUCC settlement testimony (Stull and Mierzwa) was filed on April 17, 2019.

-The pending case would only affect sewer rates.
-It would not affect water rates, natural gas rates, or rates for Citizens customers in Westfield.
+This case affected sewer rates.
+Water rates, natural gas rates, and rates for Citizens customers in Westfield were not at issue.